Skip to main content

 (d) Plans to avoid, where possible, or minimize to the extent practicable, any damage to functioning field tile drainage systems and soils resulting from the construction, operation, and/or maintenance of the facility in agricultural areas.

-(e) Plans to promptly repair, at applicants expense, damaged field tile systems to at least original conditions or modern equivalent.
+(e) Plans to promptly repair, at applicant's expense, damaged field tile systems to at least original conditions or modern equivalent.
 However, if the affected landowner agrees to not having the damaged field tile system repaired, the landowner may do so only if the field tile systems of adjacent landowners and public rights-of-way remain unaffected by the non-repair of the landowner's field tile system.
-Following completion of any repair, the applicant will file a map of the repaired drain tile systems in the case docket at the close of the projects construction.
+Following completion of any repair, the applicant will file a map of the repaired drain tile systems in the case docket at the close of the project's construction.

 Last updated May 30, 2024 at 9:16 AM